HoloborodkoBohdan/odoo-docker-compose/README.md

 Place your custom addons in the **addons/** folder.
 They will be automatically mounted to `/mnt/extra-addons` in the container.

-The development environment includes `--dev=reload` for automatic module reloading.
+The development environment includes `--dev=all` for automatic module reloading when you make changes to your addons.

 ## Configuration